A 501(c)(3) nonprofit

 What we offer

-Long-term aftercare on a working ranch.
+Long-term sober living on a working ranch.

-• Men only, ages 18+, post-detox and stable
+• Men only, ages 18+, stable and ready for sober living

 • Drug- and alcohol-free residence in the Cascade foothills